cbeo/glom/README.md

   public static function main ()  {

-    // instantiate some systems
-    var bdays = new BirthdaySystem();
+    // Instantiate systems.
+Each is registered with its components. var bdays = new BirthdaySystem();
     var promos = new PromotionSystem();

-    var goober = new Entity();
+    // Make some entities.
+Empty containers for components. var goober = new Entity();
+    var bloober = new Entity();

-    trace("running birthdays and promos.
+    // Nothing happens b/c our systems have no components yet. trace("running birthdays and promos.
 Nothing should happen.");
     bdays.run();
     promos.run();

-    // whenever a component is added to an entity, relevant systems are updated goober.add(new Person("Goober",99));
+    // Adding a Person to goober means that the birthday system
+    // now has something to do.
+    goober.add(new Person("Goober",100));
-    trace("running birthdays and promos. goober should have a birthday.");
+    trace("running birthdays and promos. goober should 11have a birthday.");
     bdays.run();
     promos.run();

+    // Adding another Person component gives us another birthday.
+    // Adding a Job to goober means that the PromotionSystem now
+    // has something to do too.
+    bloober.add(new Person("Bloober", 10));
     goober.add(new Job());

-    trace("running birthdays and promos. goober should have a birthday and get a promotion.");
+    trace("running birthdays and promos.");
+    trace("goober should have a birthday and get a promotion.");
+    trace("bloober should have a birthday");
     bdays.run();
     promos.run();

-    goober.drop(Person);
+    // Both systems use Person, so dropping person from both entities means that
+    // the systems again have nothing to do. goober.drop(Person);
+    bloober.drop(Person);
     trace("running birthdays and promos.
 Nothing should happen.");
     bdays.run();
     promos.run();